-Taking the pressure off of the discs that reside between the vertebrae (spinal bones) results in almost immediate neck pain relief.
+Taking the pressure off of the discs that reside between the vertebrae (spinal bones) results in almost immediate neck pain relief – for some people.

-It can also open up the spaces where nerves exit your spinal canal and relieve the pressure off a compressed nerve.
+It can also open up the spaces where nerves exit your spinal canal and relieve the pressure on a compressed nerve.

 It allows for healing nutrients to enter your injured neck and speed up healing.